Lunar New Year

 • Only organisations registered on FoodTrader can trade at events

-• Fixed premises will need to apply for mobile premise on Foodtrader registration if they would like to trade outside of their premises.
+• Fixed premises must apply for mobile premise on Foodtrader if they would like to trade outside of their premises.

 • Ensure all food stalls have submitted a 'Statement of Trade' for the event date on the Foodtrader website at the latest one week prior to the event.